ImperialCollegeLondon/Visual2/README.md

 * `yarn pack-osx` (macOS - but see below if running from windows host)
 * `yarn pack-win` (windows)
 * `yarn pack-linux` (linux)
-* `./run-packager-all.bat`.
-For windows hosts runs `yarn pack-all` with admin priviledges needed to generate macOS binaries (but note these cannot be packaged as dmg except on a mac).

 **Note on macOS binaries**.
 These cannot be packaged as DMG (and therefore used) except on a macOS host.
 On macOS you need to run `yarn make-osx-dmg` which will FIRST run `yarn pack-osx` and then generate the macOS DMG file as `./dist/visual2-osx.dmg`.